adartalmdrstalhdhky-max/Adlk-education-app/README.md

-# 📘 Adlik Smart School System
+# 📘 Adlk Smart School System

-Adlik is an **offline-first educational platform** designed to support schools and students in low-connectivity environments, starting with Yemen and scalable globally.
+Adlk is an **offline-first educational platform** designed to support schools and students in low-connectivity environments, starting with Yemen and scalable globally.

 This repository represents the **early technical foundation** of the Adlik system.